NCAR/CUPiD/docs/addingnotebookstocollection.md

 6. If you'd like your new notebook included in the final Jupyter Book, add it to the Jupyter Book table of contents (`book_toc`).
 See [Jupyter Book's documentation](https://jupyterbook.org/en/stable/structure/toc.html) for different things you can do with this.

 7. Update your parameters.
 Parameters that are specific to just this notebook should go under `parameter_groups` in the notebook's entry under `compute_notebooks`.
-Global parameters that you want passed in to every notebook in the collection should go under `global_params`.
+Global parameters that you want passed in to every notebook in the collection should go under `global_params/CUPiD_config`.
 When `CUPiD` executes your notebook, all of these parameters will get put in a new cell below the cell tagged `parameters` that you added in step 3.
 This means they will supercede the values of the parameters that you put in the cell above---the names, notation, etc. should match to make sure your notebook is able to find the variables it needs.

 8. Your collection can now be run with `cupid-diagnostics`, and then the website can be built with `cupid-webpage`.